elibtronic/lis_grievances/README.md

 - create your *_grievances* account on twitter
 - be sure to add a [Mobile](https://twitter.com/settings/add_phone) number as well or you won't get an API key
 - generate [Twitter API](https://apps.twitter.com/) key
-- be sure to allow access to DM in APP settings (see fig 1)- run `sudo ./install_pre` to install necessary parts (Currently just [tweepy](http://www.tweepy.org/)) and generate settings file
+- be sure to allow access to DM in APP settings (see fig 1)
+- run `sudo ./install_pre` to install necessary parts (Currently just [tweepy](http://www.tweepy.org/)) and generate settings file
 - create a Google Form with one text box and get a pre-filled URL, check settings for details/example
 - add relevate info about form and API account info to `settings.py`
 - also add path of grievance text file to `settings.py`
+- create a temp directory for downloaded image files, used in media posting, set in `settings.py`

 ### Checking Grievances ###